 You can check the Email Diagnostic page in the Mixmax dashboard to see if SPF, DKIM, and DMARC have already been configured for your domain.
 If they have not been, you should work with your IT team, DNS administrator, or hosting provider to add the appropriate DNS records and Google Workspace settings.
 These DNS records are maintained by you or your hosting provider, not Mixmax, and cannot be modified in the Mixmax product.
 You can find additional information for how to set these up for your Google Workspace domain in these documents:

 Custom Domains in Mixmax

-Mixmax allows you to use your own domain for Mixmax open and link tracking, and if you are on the Mixmax Enterprise plan, for Calendar links.
+Mixmax allows you to use your own domain for Mixmax open and link tracking, and for Calendar links.
 Using a custom domain for tracking ensures that you send your recipients links that look like they come from you directly.
 This improves your deliverability in two ways: messages with links to the same domain as the sender help affirm your identity and are less likely to be filtered; and messages with links to your domain will not appear to be similar to messages sent by other Mixmax users, which prevents your messages from being associated with other senders.